 - MSRP: $9.35 (Boxes of 25, $233.75)

-The cigar itself is VERY green.
-I mean, you expect that from a Candela Wrapper, but I felt kinda weird smoking it (and one of the people I was smoking with at the time said it looked like I was smoking “a long thin booger”).
-It is an obviously extremely well made stick, with veins visible, but not very prominent.
-It is quite spongy when squeezed (fairly normal for a Lancero), and also a very dry feeling to the wrapper.
-Interestingly, while I did get a (sweetish) grassy scent from the wrapper, it is not as overwhelming as I expected.
+The cigar itself is very green.
+I mean, you expect that from a candela wrapper, but I felt kinda weird smoking it.
+It is an obviously extremely well made stick, with veins visible, but not very prominent and also a very dry feeling to the wrapper.
+Interestingly, while I did get a sweet grassy scent from the wrapper, it is not as overwhelming as I expected.

-The main flavors in the cigar are a sweet grass (but like the wrapper, this is not an overwhelming flavor at all), some oakish and leather notes, and a small hint of cinnamon heat (especially towards the end)
+The main flavors in the cigar are a sweet grass, but like the wrapper, this is not an overwhelming flavor at all, some oak and leather notes, and a small hint of cinnamon heat.
+Especially towards the end.

-There was also a surprising amount of spice throughout the entire smoke, definitely more so then in the regular ~hl~ blend.
-It was a very nice addition that really bumped this Candela blend over any other Candela cigars on the market, in my opinion.
-The cigar also got quite a bit stronger as the smoke went on, and while I would only put it at about a medium+, it was a fairly noticeable nicotine hit.
+There is also a surprising amount of spice throughout the entire smoke, definitely more so than in the regular ~hl~ blend.
+It was a very nice addition that really bumps this candela blend over any other candela cigars on the market, in my opinion.
+The cigar also got quite a bit stronger as the smoke went on, and while I would only put it at about a medium-plus, it was a fairly noticeable nicotine hit.

-- This is by far the best of the Candela cigars I have smoked…better then the Arturo Fuente 8-5-8, the Camacho and the Don Tomas candela.
+- This is by far the best of the Candela cigars I have smoked.
+Better than the Arturo Fuente 8-5-8, the Camacho and the Don Tomas candela.

-The Bottom Line: Honestly, I was not expecting much from this cigar (I don’t smoke many Candela cigars on a regular basis, and the ones I have tried have ranged from just ok to mediocre), but I have to say, I was pleasantly surprised.
-While there was a sweetish grassy note to the profile (kinda hard to keep that out, I would say, considering all of the extra chlorophyll in the wrapper), it was not overwhelming at all, and the spice that was present for pretty much the entire cigar was a VERY nice surprise that really made the whole experience better.
-It was not the most complex of smokes flavor wise, but I would not hesitate to use it as a “change it up” cigar, or for specific holidays that call for green colors.
+Honestly, I was not expecting much from this cigar.
+I don't smoke many candela cigars on a regular basis and the ones I have tried have ranged from just ok to mediocre, but I have to say, I was pleasantly surprised.
+While there was a sweet grassy note to the profile, it was not overwhelming at all and the spice that was present for pretty much the entire cigar was a very nice surprise that really made the whole experience better.
+It was not the most complex of cigars flavor-wise, but I would not hesitate to use it as a change it up cigar, or for specific holidays that call for green colors.